-Olufunke Baruwa works in the Foundation’s West Africa Office as Program Officer for Gender, Racial and Ethnic Justice where she leads work on ending violence against women and girls.
-She is a gender and development practitioner with almost two decades of experience from government and civil society focusing on public policy, gender advocacy, civil society strengthening and governance.
+Olufunke Baruwa is a program officer for Gender, Racial, and Ethnic Justice in the foundation’s West Africa office, where she leads work on ending violence against women and girls.
+She is a gender and development practitioner with almost two decades of experience in government and civil society, focusing on public policy, gender advocacy, civil society strengthening, and governance.

-Prior to joining Ford, she was the Civil Society and Media Specialist in the Peace & Democratic Governance Office of USAID/Nigeria where she designed and led multi-million-dollar civil society strengthening projects.
-She has led several social policies and reforms in Nigeria and has served at various times as Chief Executive Officer of the Nigerian Women's Trust Fund, a technical and financial resource for women in governance in Nigeria; Program Officer at the defunct Petroleum (Special) Trust Fund and National Poverty Eradication Program (NAPEP); Gender Advisor at the Office of the Senior Special Assistant to the President on MDGs; and as a Technical Assistant Research, Policy & Planning in the Ministry of Communication Technology.
+Prior to joining Ford, Olufunke was the civil society and media specialist in the Peace and Democratic Governance Office of USAID in Nigeria, where she designed and led multimillion-dollar civil society strengthening projects.
+She has led several social policies and reforms in Nigeria and has served as chief executive officer of the Nigerian Women's Trust Fund, a technical and financial resource for women in governance in Nigeria; program officer at the Petroleum (Special) Trust Fund and National Poverty Eradication Program; gender advisor at the Office of the Senior Special Assistant to the President on MDGs; and as a technical assistant of research, policy, and planning in the Ministry of Communication Technology.

-She holds a B.Sc.
-Business Administration and an MBA in Management from the Universities of Abuja and Nsukka, Nigeria with post-graduate certifications in Gender, Public Policy & Management and Corruption & Governance from the Universities of East Anglia, York and Sussex respectively.
+She holds a bachelor’s of science in. business administration and a master of business administration in management from the Universities of Abuja and Nsukka, Nigeria, with post-graduate certifications in gender, public policy, and management and corruption and governance from the Universities of East Anglia, York, and Sussex, respectively.